tmtsoftware/csw-prototype/test/pkg/README.md

 The publishLocal task is needed to install the local dependencies for the Play app, which has a separate build file.

 Note: See <a href="../../extjs/Readme.md">../../extjs/Readme.md</a> for how to setup the ExtJS based web UI used below.
+You need to install and run some "sencha" commands once to prepare the web app, otherwise the generated CSS file will not be found and the web app will not display properly.

 To run the demo: Open terminal windows or tabs in these directories and run these commands: